l1legend/Network-Encryption-Scanner/README.md

 # Network Security Scanner

 A prototype software that scans an IP address, locates a specific file (for example: `password.txt`), and displays the contents of the file in the terminal or command line.
+You can use this software to search for a particular text file of interest.

 > **Note**: This software is designed to be used on a local device; hence, only the IP address `127.0.0.1` can be utilized.